gateplane-io/vault-plugins/README.md

 It makes *Just-In-Time* (JIT) *Privileged Access Management* (PAM) accessible to everyone through Open-Source tools and auditable code.

 Our rationale is that trust on the market of PAM solutions is never really gained if auditability is not part of the equation.
+Also buzzword marketing, and vague promises that often lack technical ground are not in our line of work.

 Our mission is enabling everyone to provide these guarantees to their organization without closed-source software, unclear security requirements, opaque components in their threat model and tying their sensitive access to SaaS systems they do not control.
+All this with direct and honest communication.

 ### 🔍 This Repository
-This repository contains the *GatePlane Core* - a series of *Vault/OpenBao Plugins* (see for: [Vault](https://developer.hashicorp.com/vault/docs/plugins)/[OpenBao](https://openbao.org/docs/plugins/)) that enable Vault/OpenBao to act as an Access Control Plane, providing *conditional access* to resources.
+This repository contains a series of *Vault/OpenBao Plugins* (see for: [Vault](https://developer.hashicorp.com/vault/docs/plugins)/[OpenBao](https://openbao.org/docs/plugins/)) that enable Vault/OpenBao to act as an Access Control Plane, providing *conditional access* to resources.

 The plugins currently included:
 * **Policy Gate**: Controls Access to Vault/OpenBao and its Integrations